 North Marin Water District's Stafford Lake Water Treatment Plant produces about 25% of the water needed for Novato.
-This facility is designed to produce water which meets or exceeds strict state and federal standards for water quality.
-The water treatment process starts with chlorine dioxide and polymers prior to filtration through layers of anthracite and garnet sand.
+This facility is designed to produce water which meets or surpasses strict state and federal standards for water quality.
+The water treatment process starts with chlorine dioxide used as an oxidizer and polymers to remove contaminants, prior to filtration through layers of anthracite and garnet sand.
 The water then passes through granular activated charcoal to remove any remaining impurities before adjusting the pH to 8.3 for corrosion control and the addition of a small amount of chlorine for disinfection.

 Most of Novato's water supply is purchased as treated water from Sonoma County Water Agency (SCWA).
 The SCWA water supply is collected from gravel beds 80-100 feet below and adjacent to the Russian River.
 The quality of this naturally filtered water is excellent, making additional treatment unnecessary.
-Water from additional SCWA wells in the Santa Rosa plain can be blended with the Russian River well water to augment water supply.
+Water from additional SCWA wells in the Santa Rosa plain can be blended with the

-Before delivering the water to Novato, SCWA adds small amounts of chlorine and sodium hydroxide to ensure purity and to adjust the pH to 8.3.
+Russian River well water to augment water supply.
+Before delivering water to Novato, SCWA adds a small amount of chlorine to maintain disinfection and sodium hydroxide to adjust the pH to 8.3.

 The Stafford Lake water supply blends with the SCWA water supply in the Novato water distribution system.
-The percentage from each source can vary by day and by season.
+The percentage from each source can vary by location, by day, and by season.